Nardis (composition): Composition and the original recording

 From 1955 to 1958, Miles Davis was leading what would come to be called his First Great Quintet.
 By 1958, the group consisted of John Coltrane on tenor saxophone, Red Garland on piano, Paul Chambers on bass, and Philly Joe Jones on drums, and had just been expanded to a sextet with the addition of Cannonball Adderley on alto saxophone.

 Coltrane's return to Davis’s group in 1958 coincided with the "modal phase" albums: Milestones (1958) and Kind of Blue (1959) are both considered essential examples of 1950s modern jazz.
 Davis at this point was experimenting with modes—i.e., scale patterns other than major and minor.

 In mid-1958, Bill Evans replaced Garland on piano and Jimmy Cobb replaced Jones on drums, but Evans, too, left after eight months, replaced by Wynton Kelly in late 1958.
 This group backing Davis, Coltrane, and Adderley, with Evans returning for the recording sessions, would make Kind of Blue, often considered the greatest jazz album of all time.
-Adderley left the band in September 1959 to pursue his career, returning the line-up to a quintet.
+Adderley left the band in September 1959 to lead his own group, returning the line-up to a quintet.

 In July 1958, Evans appeared as a sideman on Adderley's album Portrait of Cannonball, which featured the first performance of "Nardis", specially written by Davis for the session.
 While Davis was not very satisfied with the overall performance, he said that Evans was the only one to play it in the way he wanted.
 The piece would come to be associated with Evans's future trios, which played it frequently.

 [We're gonna] finish up featuring everyone in the trio with a Miles Davis number that's come to be associated with our group, because no one else seemed to pick up on it after it was written for a Cannonball date I did with Cannonball in 1958—he asked Miles to write a tune for the date [the album Portrait of Cannonball], and Miles came up with this tune; and it was kind of a new type of sound to contend with.
 It was a very modal sound.
 And I picked up on it, but nobody else did. ...
 The tune is called "Nardis."